apiato/apiato/docs/_docs/components/languages.md

 ### Definition

-Languages are not really Components, they are just files that holds translations.
+Languages are not real Components, they are just files that holds translations.

 ### Rules